YilmazTrigumariS/yilmaztrigumaris/README.md

 ## 👋 Hello there stalker, I'm Yilmaz.

-😊 Meet me, "A Data Grinder" 🔥
+Meet me, "A Data Grinder" 🔥

 ✨ **Tackling every challenge with confidence!** ✨

 ## About Me
-I am a passionate **Data Enthusiast** eager to explore the world of Data.
+I am a passionate **Data Enthusiast** starting my journey to explore the world of Data.
+Throughout my study at **Purwadhika Digital Technology School**, I learned the importance of Data, Machine Learning, and AI, that could solve even the hardest modern problems.
+Just like they say, **"modern problems require modern solutions"**.

 I specialize in working with **SQL, Python, and Business Intelligence tools** to extract meaningful insights.

-My GitHub showcases projects I've worked on during my journey and I'm continuously learning and improving my skills! 😊
+My GitHub showcases projects I've worked on during my journey and since I am new to the world of data, I am continuously learning and improving my skills.
+The sky is my limit!

+Besides my coding and data skillset, I have deep understanding in Mining, Mineral Processing, Fleet Management and Oil & Gas Industry.
-Feel free to contact me if you need anything or if you have an advice.
+Feel free to contact me if you need anything or if you have an advice for me.

+Yours truely. 😊

 ## 🚀 Skills & Tools:
 <p align="left">